AramZS/devblog/src/posts/projects/devblog/hello-day-30.md

 - [x] Add a Things I Learned section to the project pages that are the things I learned from that specific project.

+`git commit -am "Style work for  day 30"`

-I put in a dummy post for things I learned
+I put in a dummy post for things I learned just to make sure everything worked and it did.
+Don't forget, I need a `h2` level header in every post.
+I'll remove it now.